 Another form of invalidation is minimizing your responses by drawing on gender or racial stereotypes.
 This may look like criticisms about “always being the victim” or being “too sensitive.”
-This serves to control another’s emotions so that problematic behaviors are more easily excused.
+This serves to control another’s emotions so that problematic or hurtful behaviors are more easily excused.
 Increase your emotional awareness and distress tolerance by tracking your emotions and triggers.

-6. Isolates you from others
+6. Isolates you from others’

-A gaslighter could make you doubt your worth through assertions that only they know what’s good for their partner, that their partner is not good enough and lucky to have them, or that no one will ever love them like they do.
-On a more extreme scale, an abuser may delete calls or text to prove friends don’t care or use guilt to steer the partner away from spending time with others.
+A gaslighter could make you doubt your worth through assertions that only they know what’s good for their partner, that their partner is not good enough and lucky to have them, or that no one will ever love them as they do.
+On a more extreme scale, an abuser may delete calls or texts to prove friends don’t care or use guilt to steer the partner away from spending time with others.
 Talk to a trusted support or couples therapist about events you experience to identify if your emotions are valid given the situation.